 2. It could be plagiarism.
 Unless you have express permission.

 Say you want to take a class from Dr. Nell, a reknown physicist and college professor, whose family has been contributing to the field for generations.
 You have to fight hard to get into the class because it is an honor to be able to take a class from Dr. Nell.
 His teaching style is so dynamic that the class is always full.
 It's also expensive to take this class, but you've taken out a student loan that you'll pay back later, and as soon as registration opens, you plug in your course number, and you are accepted into the class!
 You begin taking detailed notes of every lecture.
 After the class, you decide that Dr. Nell's theories are so powerful that you'd like to share them.
 And then you think - wait - to pay back your student loans, maybe you can SELL your notes from the class to recoup the cost of taking the class!
-It's your most brilliant idea ever!
-You're making so much money now that you've been selling Dr. Nell's theories to the entire internet, and Paypal makes this incredibly easy.
+You create a website around the whole brilliant idea.
+You're making so much money now that you've been selling Dr. Nell's lectures to the entire internet, and Paypal makes this incredibly easy.
 The only question is...how does Dr. Nell feel about this?
 Would he approve?
 Did you even ask?

 3. It is unethical.
 I see several albums (for cheap!) being sold as AMI-style or AMS-style albums.
 Let me be very clear.
 This is hogwash.